christopherjun979-source/PatternRecognition/README.md

-# Real-Time Gesture Recognition
+# Real-Time Gesture/Pattern Recognition

 A web dashboard that uses your webcam to recognize hand gestures in real time.
+* Open Hand
+* Close Hand
+* No Gesture

 It extracts face and hand tracking points using MediaPipe and runs them through a custom PyTorch AI model optimized with the ONNX Runtime to make predictions directly in your browser.

 ## Live Demo
 **https://christopherjun979-source.github.io/PatternRecognition/**